-Surface, potable, and groundwater surveillance samples are typically of 4 liters and are placed in polyethylene bottles acidified to pH 2 with nitric acid.
-Samples are then measured into a 4-L MarinelliTM beaker and counted on a calibrated gamma spectroscopy detector for 50,000 seconds.
-Airparticulate filters and air-charcoal canisters are counted directly on the calibrated gamma spectroscopy detector for 10,000 seconds.
+Surface, potable, and groundwater surveillance samples (typically 4 liters) are placed in polyethylene bottles acidified to pH 2 with nitric acid.
+Each sample is then measured into a 4-L Marinelli[TM] beaker and counted on a calibrated gamma spectroscopy detector for 50,000 seconds (13.8 hours).
+Air-particulate filters and air-charcoal canisters are counted directly on the calibrated gamma spectroscopy detector for 10,000 seconds (2.8 hours).
 Soil, vegetation, and aquatic biota are all processed following collection.
-Typically, a 100-, 200- or 300-gram aliquot is taken, placed in a Teflonlined aluminum can and directly counted.
+Typically, a 100-, 200-, or 300-gram sample is taken, placed in a Teflon-lined aluminum can, and directly counted.
 For gamma spectroscopy analyses, overnight backgrounds are counted once per week, with calibration and background checked daily.
 Analytical results reflect net activity that has been corrected for background and efficiency for each counting geometry used.